 Congratulations!
-I am very pleased to offer you the position of SVP and Chief Financial Officer with C3.ai, Inc. ("C3.ai") reporting to reporting to me, in my capacity of Chief Executive Officer, with an effective start date of October 8, 2020 (the "Start Date").
-You will be based at our Redwood City, CA facility.
+I am very pleased to offer you the position of SVP and Chief Administrative Officer with C3 AI, Inc. ("C3 AI").
+You will also be appointed as the Chief Financial Officer reporting to me, in my capacity of Chief Executive Officer with an effective start date of November 29, 2021 (the "Start Date").
+You will be based at our Redwood City, California facility.